gabrieljiglau/fashion_MNIST/README.md

 ## Libtorch

-The same task, but this time is uses predefined functions (i.e. autodifferentiation) from the libtorch API.
+The same task, but this time it uses predefined functions (i.e. autodifferentiation, loss functions, optimizers) from the libtorch API.

 Results:
 ```